FP-22-23/java-term-project-IMora04/README.md

 **Natural order criterion**: Accidents will be order by date.
 If both accidents have the same date, they will be ordered by location.

 **String representation**: If we want to represent an accident as a string, every property (basic and derived) will be expressed in the format "*propertyName*=*propertyValue*"

+### Factory - FactoryAccident

+This class is a factory of the main type Accident, which is used to create objects of the type Accidents by reading CSV files.
+It does so with the following methods:

+- *parseLine(String line)*: Given a String (Usually, a line of the CSV file read), it returns an object of the type Accident, by using the 1st constructor defined in `Accident.java`.
+- *readFile(String route)*: Given the route of the CSV file as a string, it converts the information contained into an object of the type Accidents.
+It uses the previous method for each line, and then stores every Accident in the container type.

+### Container type - Accidents

+This is a container type that stores objects of type Accident.

+It has just one **property**: *accidents*, of type List<Accident>, gettable.
+Is the list of the accidents stored.

+**Constructors**:

+* **C1**: The first constructor creates an empty Accidents object.
+* **C2**: The second constructor receives a collection of Accidents as parameter, and returns an Accidents object containing all the elements in the collection received.

+**Equality criterion**: Two Accidents objects are equal to each other if they contain the same accidents.
+Repetition or position stored is not taken into account.

+**Basic methods**:
+* *List<Accident> getAccidentList()*: Returns the list of accidents.
+* *int getNumberAccidents()*: Returns the size of the list of accidents.
+* *void addAccident(Accident a)*: Adds the accident *a* to the list of accidents.
+* *void addAccidents(Collection<Accident> c)*: Adds all the elements contained in *c* to the list of accidents.
+* *void removeAccident(Accident a)*: Removes the accident *a* of the list, if it is contained in it.

+**Sequential methods**:
+* *boolean allInYear(int y)*: Returns *true* if all the accidents in the list have happened in the year *y*.
+If not, it returns *false*.
+* *double avgVictims()*: Returns the average of the total number of victims of all the accidents in the object.
+* *List<Accident> filterByYear(int y)*: Creates a new list of accidents containing only the accidents that have happened in the year *y*.
+* *Map<String, List<Accident>> groupByLocation()*: This method groups every accident by its corresponding location.
+The map returned associates the location to the list of accidents that happened there.
+* *Map<Climate, Integer> countByClimate()*: This map associates the different types of climate with the number of accidents that have happened with that climate.

+A secondary method, *Accidents getSublist(int a, int b)*, is also defined in this class.
+It will be used to simplify the output of the tests.

 ### Secondary types - Victims